-All routers supporting OSPF control plane extensions must advertise support of the new algorithm "Backup-constrained-SPF" by setting the value of the Algorithm bit to 2 in the SR Algorithm TLV, which is advertised in the Router Information Opaque LSA.
+All routers supporting OSPF control plane extensions must advertise support of the Backup-constrained-SPF algorithm of value 2 in the SR-Algorithm TLV, which is advertised in the Router Information Opaque LSA.
 This is in addition to the default supported algorithm "IGP-metric-based-SPF" of value 0.
 The following shows the encoding of the prefix SID sub-TLV to indicate a node SID of type backup and to indicate the modified SPF algorithm in the SR Algorithm field.
 The values used in the Flags field and in the Algorithm field are SR OS proprietary.